globalizejs/globalize/README.md

 are defined as a combination of the language and the country speaking it.
 Each culture is given a unique code that is a combination of an ISO 639 two-letter lowercase culture code for the language, and a two-letter uppercase code for the country or region.
-For example, "en-US" is the culture code for English, in the United States.
+For example, "en-US" is the culture code for English in the United States.
 </p>
 <p>